tingerrr/masters-thesis/notes.md

 # Notes
 - title: **Dynamische Datenstrukturen unter Echtzeitbedinungen**
 - some proprietary code is given, but not relevant for the thesis, anyhing else may be included for clarity where needed
+- template must be finished according to the FHE style guide [^1]

 ## Basics
 ### Core issues